qjojo/hipSOLVER/docs/howto/usage.rst

   will allocate space for sparse matrices on the host, copy the data to the host, use SuiteSparse to perform the symbolic factorization, and then copy the resulting data back to the device.

-  (:ref:`hipsolverSpXcsrlsvchol <sparse_csrlsvchol>` may perform slower and will require more memory usage than :ref:`hipsolverSpXcsrlsvcholHost <sparse_csrlsvcholHost>`.)
+  (:ref:`hipsolverSpXcsrlsvchol <sparse_csrlsvchol>` might perform slower and will require more memory usage than :ref:`hipsolverSpXcsrlsvcholHost <sparse_csrlsvcholHost>`.)

-- The functions :ref:`hipsolverSpScsrlsvqr <sparse_csrlsvqr>` are currently implemented by converting the sparse input matrix to a dense matrix, and then running the dense factorization and linear solver on the result.
-This may result in slower-than-expected performance and significant memory usage for large matrices.
+- The function :ref:`hipsolverSpScsrlsvqr <sparse_csrlsvqr>` is currently implemented by converting the sparse input matrix to a dense matrix, and then running the dense factorization and linear solver on the result.
+This might result in slower-than-expected performance and significant memory usage for large matrices.

   (:ref:`hipsolverSpXcsrlsvqr <sparse_csrlsvqr>` must allocate enough memory to hold a dense matrix, and will have similar performance